zonestat - report active zone statistics

 The zonestat utility prints a series of interval reports at the specified interval.
 It optionally also prints one or more summary reports at a specified interval.

-When run from within a non-global zone (NGZ), only processor sets visible to the NGZ are reported.
+When run from within a non-global zone (NGZ), only psets visible to the NGZ are reported.
 The NGZ output includes all of other system resources, such as memory and limits.

-For all reported resources, the NGZ's usage is output.
-Usage of each resource by the system, global zone, and all other zones, is reported as used by [system].
+For all reported resources, the per-NGZ use is reported.
+Use of each resource by the system itself, i.e. that cannot be attributed to a particular zone, is reported as [system].

-Inside a solaris-kz brand zone, only that zone's usage is visible.
+Inside a solaris-kz brand zone, only that zone's resource use is visible.

 proc_info privilege is required to use the zonestat utility.
 This privilege is a member of the basic privilege set.